yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-synchronization-endpoint-api.markdown

 }
 {% endhighlight %}

+{% note %}
-{% exclamation %} Remove and Change operation do not contain the routing value.
+Remove and Change operation do not contain the routing value.
+{%endnote%}

 ##### Transaction Synchronization Event Example